8 min read

 • Cover Design: Learned the details of bleeds, color mapping, CMYK color space for print, and exporting to formats required by print services.
 Did it all myself.

 • Typesetting with Quarto: Dug deep into the Quarto publishing system.
 My research background with LaTeX typesetting helped here.
+Researched and implemented the entire self-publishing pipeline - from manuscript to distribution.

 Goals for 2026